 If you're running cross-placement, you have two options:

-AdManage's multi-placement system handles this automatically by mapping the correct creative format to each placement.
+AdManage's multi-placement system handles this automatically by mapping the correct creative format to each placement, which is the same workflow covered in the aspect-ratio-per-placement section above.

 Instagram carousels function similarly to Facebook's, but with platform-specific differences.
-The format appears in Instagram Feed, Stories, and even Reels (in limited fashion as of 2025).
+The format appears in Instagram Feed, Stories, and even Reels (in limited fashion as of 2026).
+If you also run single-image creative there, the full Instagram ad dimensions guide covers every other placement.

 Instagram Feed Carousel Requirements